zih22/WSA_Gapps_Tool/README.md

 # WSA_Gapps_Tool

-Simple tool for adding Google apps and services to WSA system images, without the need for WSL (or having to interact with a terminal).
+Simple tool for injecting Google apps and services into WSA system images, without the need for WSL (or having to interact with a terminal).

 Note: This tool **only** runs on Windows.